What Is Debt Consolidation?

 1. The new rate is lower than your current average rate.
 If you have credit cards at 22-28% APR and can consolidate into a personal loan at 8%, you save significantly in interest.
 Calculate your current weighted average rate before deciding.

 3. You don't extend the term excessively.
-A lower monthly payment sounds appealing, but if you extend from 3 years to 7 years, you might pay more total interest despite a lower rate.
-Always compare total cost of credit, not just monthly payment.
+A lower monthly payment sounds appealing, but if you stretch from 3 years to 7 years, you might pay more total interest despite a lower rate.
+Always compare total cost of credit, not just the monthly payment.

 When Consolidation Is a Mistake